 Please make sure you consult the Liberal Studies Requirements, Major Requirements, and College Core Requirements for full degree requirements.

-Type 09 Secondary Education Science-Environmental Science (grades 6-12) Illinois State Board of Education (ISBE) approved program
+Illinois Professional Educator License with endorsement in Secondary Education Science-Environmental Science (grades 6-12), an Illinois State Board of Education (ISBE) approved program.